nluninja/text-mining-dataviz/README.md

-# Data Visualizazion and Text Mining course
+# Data Visualization and Text Mining course
 This repository contains the notebooks shown during the lessons of Data Visualization and Text Mining course.

 Course contents: